AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 3.1 External Device
 ^^^^^^^^^^^^^^^^^^^^^

-The "External Device" option allows you to build IPSEC tunnel, GRE tunnel or Ethernet LAN directly to on-prem or in the cloud device.
-It bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming the route limit by these native services.
+The "External Device" option allows you to build IPsec tunnel, GRE tunnel, or Ethernet LAN directly to on-prem or in the cloud device.
+It bypasses the AWS VGW or Azure VPN Gateway for exchanging routes with on-prem, thus overcoming the route limit by these native services.

 To learn how to leverage External Device to connect to variety of devices, read more about `External Device FAQ. <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_
-Follow the instructions in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html#how-to-configure>`_  to complete this Step.
+Follow the instructions in `this link <https://docs.aviatrix.com/HowTos/transitgw_external.html#how-to-configure>`_  to complete this step.

 3.2 Aviatrix Appliance CloudN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"Aviatrix Hardware Appliance CloudN" allows you to build a BGP and IPSEC tunnel directly to an on-prem Aviatrix hardware appliance.
-It achieves 10Gbps IPSEC performance and bypasses the AWS VGW or Azure VPN gateway for exchanging routes with on-prem, thus overcoming both the performance limit and route limit by these native services.
+"Aviatrix Hardware Appliance CloudN" allows you to build a BGP and IPsec tunnel directly to an on-prem Aviatrix hardware appliance.
+It achieves 10Gbps IPsec performance and bypasses the AWS VGW or Azure VPN Gateway for exchanging routes with on-prem, thus overcoming both the performance limit and route limit by these native services.

 3.3 Azure VNG